Cleancodefactory/BindKraft/Documentation/RuntimeSelfDoc.md

 It is not necessary for the annotated method to always return this type - it can also return basic types (e.g. number, string etc.), but if (in whichever cases) the method returns a BindKraft object at any circumstances it will have to support the declared interface.

+### ChunkType(iface)

+Like the ReturnType this defines an interface only when the data passed through the method is not a basic type.
+ChunkType defines the type of the chunks when `ChunkedOperation` is returned by the method.

+### Arguments(iface)

 ## How to consume the documenting information